jeengbe/vality/docs/docs/usage/enys.md

 ## Composability

-Enys (and Valits) are build in a composable way, meaning you can nest Enys arbitrarily deeply.
+Enys (and valits) are build in a composable way, meaning you can nest enys arbitrarily deeply.

 ```ts twoslash
 import { vality, Parse } from "vality";